Syllabus, Master's level, 1KB264

 On completion of the course, the student should be able to:

-- account for medical treatment and drug distribution that requires stable or biodegradable materials
+- compare and contrast different medical treatments and methods of drug distribution that requires stable or biodegradable materials

-- account for how the properties of the materials influence important cellular processes, inflammation, scar formation or regeneration.
+- explain how the properties of the materials influence important cellular processes, inflammation, scar formation or regeneration.

 - account for function and use of stem cells in regenerative purpose